LeonidKursenkoMyUniversityApplications/VigenerCode/README.md

 # VigenerCode
 The program encrypts the text using the Vigener code.

 This is one of my practical work on the subject of information security.
-The program was created during my third year studies in 2017.
+The program was created during my fourth-year studies in 2017.